Basis Risk

 Glossary

-Basis ⎊ The basis in cryptocurrency and derivatives represents the difference between the spot price of an asset and the price of a futures contract or perpetual swap referencing that asset.
+Basis ⎊ The Stablecoin Margin Basis represents the difference between the spot price of a stablecoin and the implied price derived from its constituent assets or collateral backing.

-Basis ⎊ On-chain basis trading represents a sophisticated strategy within cryptocurrency derivatives, specifically focusing on discrepancies between the spot price of an asset and the price of its associated perpetual futures contract.
+Basis ⎊ A structured product basis, within cryptocurrency derivatives, represents the differential between the spot price of an underlying asset and the price of a related derivative, typically a future or perpetual swap.